-The cool cloud forest, which is always dripping wet, differs from the hot tropical rain forest in the large number of tree ferns and epiphytic mosses that hang down from all the branches, as well as in the hymenophyllaceae (skin ferns) that cover all the branches and trunks.
+The cool cloud forest, which is always dripping wet, differs from the hot tropical rain forest in the large number of tree ferns and epiphytic mosses that hang down from all the branches, as well as in the Hymenophyllaceae (filmy ferns) that cover all the branches and trunks.
 In the high montane forest, which is often above the cloud cover and not so humid, the epiphytic lichens are more predominant.

 Due to the upslope rains, precipitation on the mountain slopes, as far as they are not in the lee, increases with altitude.
 Any dry season that may occur in the lowlands becomes shorter or disappears with altitude.
 The montane forests are therefore particularly luxuriant and rich in epiphytes, which are frequently wetted.
 As the slopes in the tropics are usually very steep, the soils are well drained, and the marshiness of the lowlands is absent.
 The decrease in temperature is at first scarcely noticeable.
-Eventually the cloud stage is reached to which the páramos are attached with maximum moisture.
-The more humid the air at the foot of the mountains, the lower is the cloud cover; in a climate with rainy season and dry season, the position of the clouds is higher during the latter.
+Eventually the cloud level is reached to which the Páramos are attached with maximum moisture.
+The more humid the air at the foot of the mountains, the lower is the cloud cover; in a climate with rainy season and dry season, the position of the clouds is higher in the dry season.
 Cloud forests may occur between 1,000 and 2,500 m and even higher and may have different temperature conditions, which causes floristic differences.
 The height of the tree layer also decreases upwards in the mountains.

-In very high cloud forests only wind-formed, low trees occur.
-With increasing altitude, the number of heat-loving epiphytic flowering plants also decreases, but that of ferns, lycopodia and above all hymenophyllaceae and mosses increases.
+More upwards in the fog forests only wind-formed, low trees occur.
+With increasing altitude, the number of heat-loving epiphytic flowering plants also decreases, but that of ferns, lycopodia and above all Hymenophyllaceae and mosses increases.
 The ground is often covered with a bright green carpet of Selaginella species.
-In many tropical mountains, the wettest altitudinal stage is characterized by palms (S America) or dense stands of bamboo (E Africa).
-Soils change with altitude: The red loams of the lower stage change to more yellowish or brown ones; at the same time a gauze horizon forms and the clay content decreases.
-Still higher, a slight podsolization becomes noticeable and finally true podsols with raw humus and bleaching horizon develop (◘ Fig. D-60); in the perhumid cloud stage, gley soils can be found.
+In many tropical mountains, the wettest elevational beltbelt is characterized by palms (S-America) or dense stands of bamboo (E-Africa).
+Soils change with altitude: The red loams of the lower belt change to more yellowish or brown ones; at the same time a gauze horizon forms and the clay content decreases.
+Still higher, a slight podsolization becomes noticeable and finally true podsols with raw humus and bleaching horizon develop (◘ Fig. D-60); in the perhumid cloud level, gley soils can be found.

-◘ Fig. D-60 Mountain s-Podsol under a dense grass layer of Calamagrostis effusa (Poaceae) over Cangahua in the Páramo de Papallacta, Eastern Cordillera Ecuador (photo: Rafiqpoor).
+◘ Fig. D-60 Mountain podsol under a dense grass layer of Calamagrostis effusa (Poaceae) over Cangahua in the Páramo de Papallacta, Eastern Cordillera Ecuador (photo: Rafiqpoor).

-5.2 Forest border
+5.2 Forest line

 Above the cloud level (mostly above 2,500 to 3,000 m) precipitation decreases rapidly.
 If the forest extends even higher up the slope, the foliage of the trees becomes smaller and more xeromorphic.
 In Venezuela, conifers occur, namely Podocarpus species, which have no needles but hard, narrow, leaf-like structures.
 The mosses are replaced by bearded lichens (Usnea barbata, Parmeliaceae).
 Finally, the forest line is reached, which changes into a scrub zone and is lower in the tropics than in the subtropics.
-From the Andes of Venezuela, an altitude of 3,100 to 3,250 m NN is given, from Costa Rica 3,200 to 3,300 m (◘ Fig. D-61); in Venezuela, shrublands sheltered by rocks are still found at 3,600 m NN; in N Ecuador, the forest boundary is about 4,100 m (Lauer et al. 2001), in S Ecuador it is slightly lower (about 3500 m).
+From the Andes of Venezuela, an altitude of 3,100 to 3,250 m a.s.l. is recorded, from Costa Rica 3,200 to 3,300 m (◘ Fig. D-61); in Venezuela, shrublands sheltered by rocks are still found at 3,600 m a.s.l.; in N Ecuador, the forest boundary is about 4,100 m (Lauer et al. 2001), in S Ecuador it is slightly lower (about 3500 m).